2010 Pacific hurricane season: Tropical Storm Georgette

 Georgette originated from a tropical wave that moved off the west coast of Africa on September 1.
 Tracking westward across the Atlantic, the wave eventually spawned an area of low pressure, which developed into Hurricane Karl on September 14.
 The wave itself continued through the Caribbean Sea, and entered the Eastern Pacific on September 17, but signification development was not anticipated.
 Tracking northwestward, the low gradually organized into a tropical depression by September 20, at which time it was situated south of Baja California Sur.
 Shortly thereafter, it intensified into a tropical storm and was named Georgette.
 On September 21, Georgette attained its peak intensity with winds of 40 mph and a minimum pressure of 999 mbar (hPa; 999 mbar).
 The storm struck Baja California Sur later that day before weakening to a tropical depression.
 It continued north as a depression and made landfall on mainland Mexico on September 22.
 The system dissipated over northern Mexico early on September 23.

 Georgette caused the heaviest rains on Baja California Sur in the last 15 years, leaving many people homeless.
 Georgette also produced high waves.
 The tropical cyclone worsened Mexico's flooding problem which started when Hurricane Karl made landfall several days earlier.
 A peak rainfall total of 5.9 in fell in Todos Santos.
 Throughout Sonora, rainfall up to 4.7 in triggered flooding that damaged 220 homes.
 Georgette caused 2.61 in of rainfall in Guaymas Flooding was reported in several places (Empalme, Etchojoa, Navojoa, Guaymas, Los Mochis), causing 500,000 people to be evacuated.
 Heavy runoff caused inflows of 18,000 ft3/s into El Novillo Dam, forcing the Comisión Nacional del Agua, the local water authorities, to release water from the dam.
 After impacting Mexico, moisture from the system combined with an approaching trough to produce heavy rainfall and thunderstorms across New Mexico.
 A total of 6.42 in was reported in Gladstone.
 The rains caused flooding that killed a person along the Rio Grande near Carnuel.
+Damage in the US totaled to US$72,000.